Skip to main content

 Short QueryLong Query

-Use the short query when the number of records in the result is small and when the query execution is highly concurrentUse the long query when the number of records in the result is large
+Use the short query for a small number of records in the result, and when the query execution is highly concurrentUse the long query for a large number of records in the result

 Short queries are not tracked.
 Useful when short-lived queries run frequently in order to avoid polluting the active_jobs queueLong queries are tracked in active_jobs queue when they are active and in finished_jobs queue when they complete